th2-net/th2-sim/README.md

 ### 6.0.0
 + Updated alias logic.
 Session-alias is not necessary anymore.
 Rule can be triggered for each incoming message.

+### 5.1.0
+Fixed bug of not throwing assertion error

 ### 5.0.0
 + Send event on rule message handling error